Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Application of the interventional effects framework to the gender pay gap

 \subsection{Data and methods}

-This section illustrates a cross-sectional application of Approach 3 to the gender pay gap in the West German labor market using data from the 2017 GSOEP, a wide-ranging representative longitudinal study of private households \citep{SOEP, goebel2019German}.
-The analysis explored how, under certain assumptions, hypothetical manipulations of wage-relevant factors could have narrowed the pay gap between women and men.
-The focus was on ten potential mediators, including indicators of education, labor market experience and job characteristics (i.e., $\boldsymbol{M}=(M_1, \ldots, M_{10})$).
-These variables, presented with descriptive statistics in Table \ref{8Mediators}, represent concepts frequently considered as explanatory factors in gender pay gap analyses \citep[see, e.g.,][]{Golding_2014, Blau_Kahn_2017, Magnusson_Prestige_GPG, kunze2018gender}.
-Generally, categorical mediators with more than two categories were summarized into binary variables.
-Continuous mediators with heavily skewed distributions were dichotomized to ease interpretation and to ensure the parametric assumptions for estimation were met.
-The covariate set comprised socio-demographic factors, including age in years ($C$), an indicator for the presence of at least one child under the age of 18 in the household ($L_1$), and an indicator for direct migration background ($L_2$) (see Table \ref{8Mediators}).
+This section illustrates a cross-sectional application of Approach 3 to the gender pay gap in the labor market of Western Germany, using data from the 2017 SOEP, a large-scale, representative longitudinal survey of private households \citep{SOEP, goebel2019German}.
+The analysis examined how, under certain assumptions, hypothetical manipulations of wage-relevant factors could have narrowed the observed gender pay gap between women and men.
+The focus was on ten potential mediators, including indicators of education, labor market experience, and characteristics of employment.
+These variables, which are presented with descriptive statistics in Table \ref{8Mediators}, include concepts that have been considered as relevant explanatory factors in gender pay gap analyses \citep[][]{Golding_2014, Blau_Kahn_2017, Magnusson_Prestige_GPG, kunze2018gender}.
+In general, categorical mediators with more than two categories were summarized into binary variables.
+Continuous mediators with highly skewed distributions were dichotomized to ease interpretation and to ensure that the parametric assumptions for estimation were met.
+The covariate set included age in years ($C$), an indicator for the presence of at least one child under the age of 18 in the household ($L_1$), and an indicator for a direct migration background ($L_2$) (see Table \ref{8Mediators}).
 Based on prior research, these covariates were considered relevant to various labor market outcomes \citep{becker1975ageearnings, Goldin_2006_Quiet_Revolution, Algan_2010_MigrationGap, Kleven_2019_ChildPenalties, Correll_Motherhood_Penalty_2007_AJS, Hipp_Children_Hiring_2019}.
-Assumptions about the data-generating process are also shown in Figure \ref{DAG_applied} in the Appendix.

-Gross hourly wages were calculated from gross labor income and weekly working hours at the time of the survey, as generated by the GSOEP \mbox{\citep{PGEN2017v32}}.
-The calculation followed the method outlined in \mbox{\citet{brenke2013gesetzlicher}}, which accounted for both compensated and uncompensated overtime, as well as actual and contracted hours.
+Gross hourly wages were calculated from the current gross labor income and average weekly working hours at the time of the survey, as generated by the SOEP \citep{PGEN2017v34}.
+This calculation follows the method proposed by \citet{brenke2013gesetzlicher}, which takes into account both compensated and uncompensated overtime, as well as actual and contracted hours.
+Due to the skewed distribution of gross hourly wages, the natural logarithm of gross hourly wages was used as the primary outcome.
+Assumptions about the data-generating process are illustrated in Figure \ref{DAG_applied} in the Appendix.